Five reasons for choosing an ISO-certified supplier

-But what are the actual benefits for you as a customer in choosing an ISO-certified supplier?
-This is what we’ll look at in this blog post.
+What are the actual benefits for you as a customer in choosing an ISO-certified supplier?

 ISO certification gives our customers an assurance that the products and services we supply are of high quality.
 It also demonstrates that Admincontrol takes security very seriously, says the company’s Head of Security.

 Ole Martin Refvik, Head of Security at Admincontrol, explains that the company dedicated two years to achieving its ISO 27001:2013 certification.

 Refvik believes that all companies should focus on ISO certification when choosing suppliers, not least for solutions where security is important, as in the case of a board portal.

 Here are Refvik’s five reasons for choosing an ISO-certified supplier:

 Trust – An ISO-certification means you can trust that the company takes security very seriously

 ISO 27001:2013 is an international standard describing best practice for an Information Security Management System (ISMS).
 An ISO 27001:2013 certificate is an attestation from an accredited and independent third party that the company has systems and routines that meet this standard.
 It is a seal of approval, and means that, as a customer, you can have complete trust that the company takes security very seriously.

 Continuity – The ISO-certification means the company is continuously improving security measurements